foss-for-synopsys-dwc-arc-processors/embarc_applications/ibaby_smarthome_multinode/README.md

 # iBaby Smarthome Application
 This application is designed to show how to connect 1 or more EMSKs and **iBaby Smarthome Gateway** using embARC.
 The connection between EMSK and Gateway is based on **LwM2M** protocol as shown in the following figure.
 All the iBaby nodes interact with AWS IoT through the Gateway indirectly.
+There are only 2 nodes available now, but you can add more nodes easily to iBaby Smarthome by taking these 2 examples as a reference.
+And the lamp node is more simple and easy to learn for beginner.

 * [Introduction](#introduction)
 	* [Function](#function)